CrakA2/htmlsubmission/readme.md

 # HTML Assignments

+To Visit in browser https://craka2.github.io/htmlsubmission/ Dont Forget To check console in case of javascript only Assignment.

 This repository contains various HTML assignments.
 Each file represents a different assignment and demonstrates different aspects of HTML, CSS, and JavaScript.

 ## [as1and2.html](as1and2.html)